Tree Tensor Networks

 A TreeTensorNetwork carries an extra piece of metadata: the ortho_region, which records which vertices currently form the orthogonality center of the network.
 Algorithms update this field as the gauge changes.

 MPS (matrix product states) are the special case of a TreeTensorNetwork on a 1D path graph.
-The mps constructor enforces this topology and provides a convenient interface for 1D calculations.

 Construction

-using Graphs: vertices
+using Graphs: edges, vertices

-using ITensorNetworks: ITensorNetwork, TreeTensorNetwork, mps, ortho_region, orthogonalize,
+using ITensorNetworks: ITensorNetwork, TreeTensorNetwork, ortho_region, orthogonalize,

-using ITensors: ITensors
+using ITensors: ITensors, Index, random_itensor

 using LinearAlgebra: norm